PurdueCAM2Project/HELPSweb/source/people.rst

 17:30-18:20                           VIP lectures
 =========== ========== ============== ==================== ==============

-Due to safety, Purdue disallows changing the regular meeting time.
+Due to the large number of team mebers, it is not possible changing the regular meeting time.
 If your schedule does not fit into a particular team, you have to move to another team.

 Topics
 ~~~~~~